-In collaboration with Portland Identification and Early Referral (PIER) Program, CCSME is offering this webinar on cognitive behavioral therapy for psychosis.
-Geared toward providers working with people who experience psychosis, participants in this webinar will learn about the spirit and structure of CBTp.
+In collaboration with Portland Identification and Early Referral (PIER) Program, CCSME is offering this static online course on cognitive behavioral therapy for psychosis (CBTp).
+Geared toward providers working with people who experience psychosis, participants in this course will learn about the spirit and structure of CBTp.
 Engagement strategies with curious questioning and targeted “making sense” interventions will be explored through case studies.
-This initial overview will assist participants to determine if they want to continue on with more in-depth training.
+This initial overview of CBTp will assist participants to determine if they want to continue on with more in-depth training.

 - Why CBT for Psychosis?

 - General Structure and Philosophy

 - To understand the spirit and structure of cognitive behavioral therapy for psychosis.